 Your ears will be ringing from the yelling crowd around you all day.
 You will be frozen to the bone, probably wet through, a stranger’s dried puke on your shoe, but you did it . . . and survived.

 Survived, that is, with a little help from your friends.
 Even if you brought no liquor, everyone will insist you share theirs.
 They will even help you find the subway home, it’s that kind of comradery.
-You may even find them in your bed the next day.
+You may even find them beside you in your bed the next morning.

 There was no staging for the TV cameras back then.
 Just strut, laugh, and have fun.